Tannu-Saxena02/devConnect/HomeworkNotes.md

 - pagination

 - Manage multiple environement (how we do it for local & production in single repo): https://www.npmjs.com/package/dotenv
+- Socket & websockets(socket.io) & webRtc
+- How we implement websocket in devTinder
+- Read Frontend readme of devTInder

 NOTES
 /feed?page=1&limit=10 =>1-10 => .skip(0) & .limit(10)